core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 When preparing the response, the server performs the following actions.

-* The server sets a non-zero Max-Age option, thus making the Deterministic Request usable for the proxy cache.
+1. The server sets a non-zero Max-Age option, thus making the Deterministic Request usable for the proxy cache.

-* The server preliminarily sets the Request-Hash option with the full request hash.
+2. The server preliminarily sets the Request-Hash option with the full request hash.

+3. If the Deterministic Request included an inner Observe option but not an outer Observe option, the server MUST include an inner Observe option in the response.

-* The server MUST protect the response using the group mode of Group OSCORE, as defined in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.
+4. The server MUST protect the response using the group mode of Group OSCORE, as defined in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.
 This is required to ensure that the client can verify source authentication of the response, since the "pairwise" key used for the Deterministic Request is actually shared among all the group members.

     Note that the Request-Hash option is treated as Class I here.

-* The server MUST use its own Sender Sequence Number as Partial IV to protect the response, and include it as Partial IV in the OSCORE option of the response.
+5. The server MUST use its own Sender Sequence Number as Partial IV to protect the response, and include it as Partial IV in the OSCORE option of the response.
 This is required since the server does not perform replay protection on the Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

-* The server uses 2.05 (Content) as outer code even though it is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.
+6. The server uses 2.05 (Content) as outer code even though it is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.

-* The server SHOULD remove the Request-Hash option from the message before sending as per the general option mechanism of {{ssec-request-hash-option}}.
+7. The server SHOULD remove the Request-Hash option from the message before sending as per the general option mechanism of {{ssec-request-hash-option}}.

+8. If the Deterministic Request included an inner Observe option but not an outer Observe option, the server MUST NOT include an outer Observe option in the response.

 Upon receiving the response, the client performs the following actions.

-* In case the response includes a 'kid' in the OSCORE option and unless responses from multiple servers are expected (see {{det-req-one-to-many}}), the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent.
+1. In case the response includes a 'kid' in the OSCORE option and unless responses from multiple servers are expected (see {{det-req-one-to-many}}), the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent.

-* The client sets the Request-Hash option with the full request hash on the reponse.
+2. The client sets the Request-Hash option with the full request hash on the reponse.
   If an option of a different value is already present, it rejects the response.

-* The client verifies the response using the group mode of Group OSCORE, as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}.
+3. The client verifies the response using the group mode of Group OSCORE, as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, the client verifies the counter signature in the response, based on the 'kid' of the server it sent the request to.
 When verifying the response, the Request-Hash option is treated as a Class I option.

+4. If the Deterministic Request included an inner Observe option but not an outer Observe option (see {{sec-deterministic-requests-unprotected}}), the client MUST silently ignore the inner Observe option in the response and MUST NOT stop processing the response.

+\[ Note: This deviates from Section 4.1.3.5.2 of RFC 8613, but it is limited to a very specific situation, where the client and server both know exactly what happens.
+This does not affect the use of OSCORE in other situations. \]

 ### Deterministic Requests to Multiple Servers ### {#det-req-one-to-many}